 Common problems with cosmetic product registration in Indonesia

-Another example is using Phenoxyethanol as a preservative.
-The maximum allowed percentage in cosmetic products in Indonesia is 1%.
-If you are submitting a formula that contains 1.02%, the BPOM will reject the application.
+One example is the use of Phenoxyethanol as a preservative.
+The maximum allowed percentage of Phenoxyethanol in cosmetic products is 1%.
+If a formula goes even 0.01% over this, the BPOM will reject the application.

 Compliance after cosmetic product registration in Indonesia

-DIP can either be in English or Indonesian and has to include the following information:
+The DIP can be in English or Indonesia and must contain the following information:

-- Administration documents and summary of the products
+- Administration documents and a summary of the products

 - Cosmetics ingredients

 - Quality data of cosmetics

 - Safety and usage data of cosmetics